Denuk0Chanuga/Fish-Encyclopedia-AI/README.md

 Feel free to fork this repository, create a new branch, and submit pull requests for any improvements or bug fixes.

----

-This template includes the steps to set up the project, run both the backend and frontend, and covers the overall structure.
-You can adjust and expand on the content based on specific configurations you have in your project.